21 CFR

 - Defined maintenance schedules

-- Records that demonstrate you are following your maintenance schedules
+- Records that demonstrate maintenance schedule compliance

 Company requirements